-4) Choose reef-safe sunscreen.
+4) Choose reef-safe sunscreen

 This applies not just to the snorkeler or the diver, but to almost everyone who’s planning a beach vacation!

 These ingredients have been linked to coral bleaching.
-This is a phenomenon that induces the death of zooxanthellae, or the microscopic organisms that give corals their vibrant colours, resulting in a dying coral reef habitat.
+Hence, inducing the death of zooxanthellae, or the microscopic organisms that give corals their vibrant colours, resulting in a dying coral reef habitat.
 Furthermore, these ingredients provide a thriving habitat for viruses harmful to reef ecosystems.

 A study conducted in 2015 found extensive oxybenzone contamination of the west coast of the island of Maui in Hawaii – the near-shore reef and corals are now highly degraded.

-5) Consider participating in conservation activities.
+5) Consider participating in conservation activities

-One local project that divers holding Advanced Open Water certification may find interest in is the Marine Dive Clean-Up session – volunteers spend a morning picking up trash from the water.
+One local project that divers holding Advanced Open Water certification may find interest in is the Marine Dive Clean-Up session.
+During this session, volunteers spend a morning picking up trash from the water.